Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/ribbon.md

 ## Debugger

 To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.

+To enable the debugger the *Debug* checkbox must be marked.To select the specific feature you would like to visualize, choose it from the list provided in *Features*.

+### Debug features

+The features that can be visualized with the debugger in the Skin deformer are:

+ - **Muscle Fibers**: for each vertex, a line will be drawn showing the direction of the muscle fibers.
+ - **Attachments Constraints**: for each vertex with an attachment constraint weight greater than 0.0, a line will be drawn from the mesh to its respective attachment.
+ - **Sliding on Segment Constraints**: for each vertex with a sliding on segment weight greater than 0.0, a line will be drawn from the mesh to the closest point to its respective segment.

+Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

+### Debugger attributes

+The following attributes can be modified to better customize the appereance of these lines:

+ - **Width Scale** (Float, 1.0): Modifies the width of all lines.
+ - **Color** (Color picker): Selects the line color from a color wheel.
+Its saturation can be modified using the slider.

+Additionally, for the specific case of debugging fibers, one more attribute is available:

+ - **Fiber scale value** (Float, 3.0): can be modified to set a custom fiber length.

 <figure markdown>
   ![skin editor debug menu](../../../images/attribute_editor_ribbon_debug.png)
   <figcaption>Figure 4: Skin Attribute Editor (Debug menu)</figcaption>
 </figure>

-To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
-The features that can be visualized with the debugger in the Skin deformer are:

- - **Muscle Fibers**
- - **Attachments Constraints**
- - **Sliding on Segment Constraints**

-Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

-The following paramenters can be modified to better customize the appereance of these lines:

- - **Width Scale**: Modifies the width of all lines.
- - **Color**: Selects the line color from a color wheel.
-Its saturation can be modified using the slider.

-Additionally, for the specific case of debugging fibers, one more attribute is available:

- - **Fiber scale value**: can be modified to set a custom fiber length.